mchmarny/knative-route-demo/README.md

-# elafros-route-demo
+# knative-route-demo

-Your map to Elafros routs.
-Simple blue/green-like app deployment pattern demo using routes.
+Your map to Knative routs.
+Simple blue/green-like app deployment pattern demo using Knative routes.

 ## Setup

-Stand up an instance of Elafros using latest [build](https://github.com/elafros/elafros/blob/master/README.md)
+Stand up an instance of Knative using latest [build](https://github.com/knative/install/blob/master/README.md)

 ## Demo

+Once the Knative cluster has been successfully deployed we can move on to the actual demo.
+The demo will be done entirelly using pre-build images so there is no need to deal with dependancies or go builds unless you want to (see [Rebuilding Images]() section below)

-> For this demo I'm gonna use `thingz.io` domain defined in [Google Domains](https://domains.google/#/).
-Edit data.domainSuffix element in [elaconfig.yaml](https://github.com/elafros/elafros/blob/master/config/elaconfig.yaml) to use a different domain.
+> Note, for this demo I'm gonna use `thingz.io` domain which I defined in [Google Domains](https://domains.google/#/).
+To use another domain edit domain ConfigMap in [econfig-domain.yaml](https://github.com/knative/serving/blob/master/config/config-domain.yaml) and `kubectl replace -f updated-file.yaml` to use a different domain.

 ### Deploy app (blue)